huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 a QUIC connection, clients MUST NOT reuse the DNS Message ID of an in-flight query on that connection in order to avoid Message ID collisions.'

-And similarly for 'Clients MUST match outstanding queries using the Message ID and if the response contains a question section, the client MUST match the QNAME, QCLASS, and QTYPE fields.'.
+And similarly, for 'Clients MUST match outstanding queries using the Message ID and if the response contains a question section, the client MUST match the QNAME, QCLASS, and QTYPE fields.'.
 In other words should we involve the stream ID in message matching or not?